 On the energy management front, Quito is planning to replace all their street lights with LEDs, starting in 2018, over five years; which pays for itself and more over the 20 years lifespan of the LEDs themselves, while making more energy available for other uses around town, and otherwise reduces toxic waste, improves street security and quality of street life, and of course greatly reduces carbon loads from municipal lighting.
 On the production side of the equation, Quito is rolling out a landfill biogas, with planned output of 5MWh that decreases total emissions of methane, thus improves carbon performance of the city, and contributes to better waste management.

-A final, integrating feature of Quito’s sustainability profile is its longstanding - since 2002 - Participatory Urban Agriculture Project, AGRUPAR.
-This is an model of functioning of urban agriculture, using infill land from private and public plots and terraces and reclaimed equipment.
+A final, integrating feature of Quito’s sustainability profile is its longstanding – since 2002 – Participatory Urban Agriculture Project, AGRUPAR.
+This is a model of functioning of urban agriculture, using infill land from private and public plots and terraces and reclaimed equipment.
 The project is a multi-dimensional phenomenon of economic, social, and cultural inclusion.
 It has trained nearly 17,000 participants, opened 2500 urban gardens, and given rise to 110 small businesses with over 100 produce lines.
 The cumulative produce is exchanged in weekly ‘bioferias’, farmer’s markets in dedicated locations around the city, guaranteeing local quality produce at a reasonable price.
 These practices contribute not just to the sustainability and identity of the city, but to its climate adaptation strategy and overall strategic resilience in changing economic and environmental times.

 Contact Barbara Evaeus